jim3/Node.js-Express-MongoDB-WeatherApp/README.md

-# Node.js-Express-Weather-App
-A Weather Application using Node.js, Express and EJS
+### A Weather Application using Node.js, Express, EJS and MongoDB Atlas

+Uses an HTML form in order to get the users zip code and displays their current weather stats.

+Uses MongoDB Atlas to extract the weather results nad writes them to a MongoDB database and prints the given cites search for.